 Peter Schurmann

 Peter Schurmann is Managing Editor for American Community Media.
-He previously worked as communications coordinator for the conservation non-profit Earth Innovation Institute.
 Peter’s reporting has covered a wide variety of topics, from international affairs to education, health and the environment.
 His work has been published in the San Francisco Chronicle, The Nation and National Catholic Reporter, among other outlets.

 Q&A: Trump, Migration and a Crisis of Identity in Mexico